Skip to content

 tobramycin 0.3%loteprednol etabonate 0.5%q4h2.5/5/10mL>6 yearsCaminoglycosidecorticosteroid

-Antibiotic and Steroid Combination FAQs
+Antibiotic-Steroid Combination FAQs

 Should combination drops be used for corneal ulcers?